xild/bancha/README.md

 Ban chá starts a simple HTTP server that log any HTTP method in the output.

-Everytime I want to test some webhook or see what my API is sending to a external client i have to write a simple dummy server.
+Everytime I want to test some webhook or see what my API is sending/receiving to a external client I have to write a simple dummy server.
 So I decide to create that.

 Maybe can be useful for others.